m&a community logo

 Note: Learn about other types of mergers and acquisitions, such as vertical and horizontal mergers, in our dedicated article.

-The most important SPAC statistics for the past years
+The most important SPAC statistics

 Advantages and risks of SPACs

-Find out why IPO investors should or should not put their money in special-purpose acquisition companies.
+Drawing on our own experience, we’ve developed a list of reasons why IPO investors should or should not put their money in special-purpose acquisition companies.

 Advantages